FactorioCalc/FactorioCalc/docs/guide0.md

 products.
 The term *overall factory* will be used to refer to all the factories on the map.

-Factoricalc uses exact fractions internally.
+FactorioCalc uses exact fractions internally.
 For speed a custom fraction class is used.
 This class does not allow conversion from floats, as 0.12 as a float is not 12/100 but really 1080863910568919/9007199254740992, which is almost certainly not what was intended.
 There are various heuristics